 - The size in the skin barrier should match the size of the stoma.
 If the opening in the skin barrier is too large, the stool can make contact with the skin and loosen the adhesive seal.

-- The shape of the skin barrier does not match the shape of the peristomal skin.
+- The shape of the skin barrier does not match the shape of the peristomal skin (the skin around the stoma).
 If the skin around the stoma does not remain flat when sitting or standing the skin barrier may pucker and allow stool to undermine the seal.
 If this is the case the use of a convex pouching system may help keep the peristomal skin flat.
 Skin barriers are available in a flat or convex shape.
 One way to determine which shape is best for you is to examine the peristomal skin in a sitting and standing position.
 If there are creases in any position consider the use of a convex pouching system.

 - If the stoma does not protrude above the skin, the stool may get under the pouch seal and cause leakage.
 A convex pouching system can provide some pressure around the stoma to force output to get into the pouch and not under the skin barrier seal.
 If the pouching system is worn for a prolonged period of time, the skin barrier/adhesive can erode or wear away and this can cause leakage.
 If this happens, consider decreasing wear-time by one or two days.